Gary K. Michelson, C.L. Max Nikias; USC Michelson Center for Convergent Bioscience Announcement [USC] [2014-01-13]

 Advances in the understanding of living systems spurred by the genome revolution – coupled with improvements in computing technology – will position the USC Michelson Center for Convergent Bioscience as a hub of medical advancement.

-The USC Michelson Center for Convergent Bioscience is scheduled to be completed in 2017.
+The USC Michelson Center for Convergent Bioscience was inaugurated on November 1st, 2017.

 C.L.
 Max Nikias: So now it is my great privilege and pleasure to introduce the man who has set the stage for the future of interdisciplinary research and discovery at USC and the man who has made this day possible.
 So please welcome a celebrated surgeon, a genius of invention, and an extraordinarily generous philanthropist, Dr. Gary Michelson.